DanOKeefe/danokeefe.github.io/README.md

 # Daniel (Tommy) O'Keefe's Portfolio
-My notes and projects related to data science
+My notes and projects related to data science and machine learning